 Here is a sneak peek at what you’ll find in this post.

-- Resources for families to hold a Family Dinner Book Club on the GRATITUDE/APPRECIATION theme including menu ideas, activities, and a family service project.
+- Resources for families to hold a Family Dinner Book Club on the gratitude/appreciation theme including menu ideas, and activities.

 Full Disclosure: This post contains affiliate links.